AdrienTaylor/GreedyMethods/README.txt

 # GreedyMethods_ProofsValidations

-In this repository, you will find the files used to (1) verify symbolically (in Mathematica) the convergence proof for the greedy first-order method presented in the work
+In this repository, you will find
-    "A Constructive Approach to Efficient First-order Methods for Convex Minimization" (2) generate the worst-case comparisons between the different methods (fast gradient, triple momentum and optimized gradient) for miminimizing a smooth strongly convex function, using the Performance Estimation Toolbox (available at https://github.com/AdrienTaylor/Performance-Estimation-Toolbox).
+(1) Files for generating the worst-case comparisons between the different methods (fast gradient, triple momentum and optimized gradient) for miminimizing smooth (strongly) convex functions, using the Performance Estimation Toolbox
+(available at https://github.com/AdrienTaylor/Performance-Estimation-Toolbox).
+(2) Files to generate the step sizes for the SSEP-based gradient method for smooth strongly convex minimization.